 Jean, however, finds herself falling for Hopsie.
 She’s ready to go straight and begin a life together with her new love, when his friend and bodyguard Muggsy (William Demarest) discovers the truth about the Harringtons.
 Charles dumps Jean and leaves her heartbroken, as well as out for revenge.

 She returns to his life as the Lady Eve Sidwich, ready to break his heart just as he broke hers.
-She has the power, but she is at risk of being sidelined by her own desires.
+She has the power, and the same wiles that made her a good card shark serve her here.

 The third film both written and directed by Preston Sturges, The Lady Eve is considered by many to be his finest work.
 It is a smart combination of satire and slapstick comedy, with plenty of sexual innuendo and mockery of the wealthy.
 Sturges, who had once been married to a socialite, was known for poking fun at upper crust society.

 But the fun isn’t all at the expense of the privileged.
 Others in this film have a moment of having his or her foibles exposed or dignity bent.

 Paulette Goddard and Brian Aherne were the studio’s choices for the lead roles, but Sturges, who had clout after the success of his first two films, insisted on Stanwyck and Fonda.
 It was one of the few comedies Stanwyck had appeared in during her career so far, and its success led her to the starring role in Ball of Fire later that year.

 The film was well-received by critics and audiences alike, with The New York Times critic writing, “It isn’t often that this corner has good reason to bang a gong and holler ‘Hurry, hurry, hurry!’
 As a matter of fact, it is all too rare indeed that we have even moderate provocation to mark a wonder of the cinematic world.”